| |

 publications.
 In 1999, she created the Bapu

-Trust, a national organisation advocating for change
+Trust, a national organisation advocating for change in

-in the Indian mental health system.
+the Indian mental health system.
 She has received several

 fellowships, grants and awards, including the prestigious

 Ashoka Fellowship.
-In 2006, she finished a comprehensive
+In 2006, she finished a comprehensive study

-writing, and lives with her daughter (born in 1999) in Pune,
+for research and writing, and lives with her daughter (born

-avid gardener.
+and is an avid gardener. |

 |